-All the ancient history makes Egypt’s cuisine what it is today, with each civilization leaving a mark on the preparation of dishes.
+All the ancient history makes Egypt’s cuisine what it is today, with each civilization leaving a mark on the preparation of local dishes.

 Like in most Middle Eastern countries, a big part of Egyptian culture is gathering and celebrating with family and friends – around delicious food, of course!
+Famous for their hospitality, the people will make you see (and taste) very quickly what I’m talking about once you visit Egypt.
+Promise.

 Here are some top traditional Egyptian food favorites that every visitor should try at least once when coming to this beautiful country, from breakfast to dessert.